 We believe that Satan is a person, the author of sin, and the cause of the fall of man; that he is the open and declared enemy of God and man; that he shall be eternally punished in the Lake of Fire.

 We believe in the bodily resurrection of all people, the saved to eternal life, and the unsaved to judgment and everlasting punishment.
 We believe that the souls of the redeemed are, at death, absent from the body and present with the Lord.
 There in conscious bliss they await the first resurrection, where the soul and body are reunited to be glorified forever with the Lord.
 We believe the souls of unbelievers remain in conscious misery after death until the second resurrection.
-Then, with the soul and body reunited, they shall appear at the Great White Throne Judgement, and shall be annihilated, but to suffer everlasting conscious punishment.
+Then, with the soul and body reunited, they shall appear at the Great White Throne Judgement, and shall be cast into the Lake of Fire, not to be annihilated, but to suffer everlasting conscious punishment.